 \begin{thm} The covariant derivatives of the lifts $\hat{F}_{\pm}$ are fully light-like.
 In addition, for an $\varepsilon$-paracomplex structure $J_{\varepsilon}$ corresponding to $\hat{F}_{\varepsilon}$, $\nabla J_{\varepsilon}$ is locally represented as $\nabla J_{\varepsilon} =\alpha \otimes N$, where $\alpha :=-(\varepsilon \Tilde{l} +\Tilde{m} )\theta^1$, $N := \theta^1 \otimes \xi_2 -\theta^2 \otimes \xi_1$ with \eqref{xitheta} and $\mu =+$. \end{thm}

-Let $M$ be a Lorentz surface.
-According to \cite{ando5}, if $F:M\longrightarrow S^4_2$ is a time-like and conformal immersion with zero mean curvature vector such that the covariant derivatives of the lifts $\hat{F}_{\pm}$ are fully light-like, then $F$ has one of the following two properties: \begin{enumerate} \item[{\rm (i)}]{the shape operator of $F$ with respect to a light-like normal vector field vanishes\/$;$} \item[{\rm (ii)}]{the shape operator of any normal vector field is light-like or zero.} \end{enumerate} As was already seen by Proposition~\ref{pro:nu}, the conformal Gauss maps of time-like minimal surfaces in $E^3_1$ satisfy (i).
+Let $M$ be a Lorentz surface and $F:M\longrightarrow S^4_2$ a time-like and conformal immersion with zero mean curvature vector.
+According to \cite{ando5}, if the covariant derivatives of the lifts $\hat{F}_{\pm}$ are fully light-like, then $F$ has one of the following two properties: \begin{itemize} \item[{\rm (i)}]{the shape operator of $F$ with respect to a light-like normal vector field vanishes\/$;$} \item[{\rm (ii)}]{the shape operator of $F$ with respect to any normal vector field is light-like or zero.} \end{itemize} As was already seen by Proposition~\ref{pro:nu}, the conformal Gauss maps of time-like minimal surfaces in $E^3_1$ satisfy (i).
 We can find a characterization of a time-like and conformal immersion $F:M\longrightarrow S^4_2$ with zero mean curvature vector and (ii) in terms of the Gauss-Codazzi-Ricci equations (\cite{ando5}).
 The immersion $F$ satisfies either (i) or (ii) if and only if the curvature $K$ of the induced metric on $M$ by $F$ is identically equal to $1$ (\cite{ando6}).
 In addition, $K\equiv 1$ if and only if not only the paracomplex quartic differential $Q$ is null or zero but also the normal connection $\nabla^{\perp}$ of $F$ is flat (\cite{ando6}).
 Notice that $Q$ is null or zero if and only if at least one of the covariant derivatives of $\hat{F}_{\pm}$ is light-like or zero (\cite{ando6}) and that $K\equiv 1$ means that $\nabla^{\perp}$ is flat, while the converse is not necessarily true (\cite{ando6}).